 Q Where is the trash disposed of?

 A Currently, all trash is transported to the Sand Hill Recycling Center, Inc. located just outside of Auburn.
-This facility is permitted by the Alabama Department of Public Health to receive such material.
 The woody debris is ground into mulch and used in some instances during landscape construction projects and/or for landfill cover as permitted.
 White goods (appliances) are usually crushed and recycled after all freon has been removed according to regulations.
 All other trash material that is not recyclable (typically 40% or less of the total volume submitted by the City) is then transported to a permitted Construction and Demolition (C&D) facility or processed otherwise as allowed under Alabama environmental regulations.